percona/cloud-tools/doc/glossary.rst

     to generate :term:`System Info` reports.

    Performance Schema
-    TBD
+    An alternative source of query data to the :term:`slow query log <Slow query log>`.
+    Performance Schema is available starting from MySQL 5.6, and is enabled by default starting from MySQL 5.6.6.
+    Data is collected from the
+    ``performance_schema.events_statements_summary_by_digest`` table,
+    and is used by the :term:`Query Analytics` tool.

+    For more information, see :ref:`perf-schema`.

    Query Analytics
-    A module of PCT for analyzing the history of MySQL queries.
+    A tool used for analyzing the history of MySQL queries.
+    Data is collected either using the :term:`slow query log <Slow query log>` or :term:`Performance Schema`.

+    For more information, see :doc:`QueryAnalytics`.

    Slow query log
-    TBD
+    The default source of query data for :term:`Query Analytics`.
+    Slow query log is available starting from MySQL 5.1, and provides a wealth of valuable data for deep analysis.

+    A faster and more efficient way (but without as much data) is the :term:`Performance Schema`.

    System Info
-    A module of PCT for viewing the status and configuration of the server and MySQL instances.
+    A tool for viewing the status and configuration of the server and MySQL instances.
     It uses tools from :term:`Percona Toolkit` to generate the report.

+    For more information, see :ref:`sysinfo`.

    user
     Owner of the :term:`PCT Account`.